tearflake/symp-promo/README.md

 ---

-#### What can Symp be used for?
+#### What can core be used for?

-Symp is designed for problems where structure matters more than presentation.
+Symp core is designed for problems where structure matters more than presentation.

 It is especially suited for: